Entries Closed, Event Full

-The course will be well sign posted but not marshalled, no maps or navigation skills will be required.
+The course will be well sign posted but not marshalled, no maps or navigation skills are required.

 Please be aware the trails are open to the general public at all times and expect to see walkers, dog owners, cyclists, people horse riding, tractors and farm vehicles.
 We ask that you are courteous to all other trail users, they have as much right to use the trails as us runners.

-There are no road closures so for the short road sections of the course on Old Hall Mill Lane, The Avenue, Green Lane and while crossing Queensway & Squires Lane please look out for traffic and use the Green Cross Code.
+There are no road closures so for the short road sections of the course on Old Hall Mill Lane, The Avenue, Green Lane and while crossing Queensway, Squires Lane & the Guided Busway, please look out for traffic and use the Green Cross Code.
 On the road sections of the course, runners must keep on the footpaths at all times.

-Entry Fees are the same for either the Full or Half Marathon:-
+Entry Fees are the same for all race distances:-

 £25.00 for UKA Affiliated Runners or Trail Running Association Members